saamauro92/maids-are-more-expensive-on-sundays/README.md

 **Solved bugs**

- - When passing the html code through validator I found out that some elements on the header had a closure "/" when it was not needed. liked this:
+ - When passing the html code through validator I found out that some elements on the head had a closure "/" when it was not needed. liked this:
 `<meta  charset="UTF-8"/>`
 `<meta  http-equiv="X-UA-Compatible"  content="IE=edge"/>`